 Instructions

-In a cast iron grill pan or non-stick frying pan add the olive oil and fry or grill the halloumi.
+In a cast iron grill pan or non-stick frying pan wet it with a few drops of olive oil and fry or grill the halloumi.
+(Update: I cooked it in the air fryer without any olive oil at 180oC for 10 minutes, until golden and crispy).

 Set aside to cool.

-Remove the seeds from the watermelon and cut it into small cubes.
+Remove the seeds from the watermelon and cut it into bite size cubes.

 Combine all the ingredients together.